sailscastshq/docs.sailscasts.com/docs/slipway/database-services.md

 # Database Services

-Slipway makes it easy to provision and manage databases for your Sails applications.
-No more manual Docker commands or connection string juggling.
+Slipway provisions and manages databases for your Sails applications from the same platform.

 ## Supported Databases